shwaka/kohomology/website/docs/quick-start.md

 If you are not familiar with kotlin projects, this is a good starting point.

 ## In your gradle project
+If you have not yet, please create a gradle project as in [Get started with Kotlin/JVM | Kotlin](https://kotlinlang.org/docs/jvm-get-started.html).
-To use in an existing gradle project, write the following in your `build.gradle.kts`:
+Then write the following in your `build.gradle.kts`:

 ```kotlin
 repositories {
     maven(url = "https://shwaka.github.io/maven/")